qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

 Thus, they will not be explained in detail in this article for brevity.
 However, you can always go check out the [documentation](https://quaterion.qdrant.tech) to learn more about them.

-The focus of this tutorial is step-by-step solution of a similarity learning problem with Quaterion.
+The focus of this tutorial is a step-by-step solution of a similarity learning problem with Quaterion.
 This will also help us better understand how the abovementioned objects fit together in a real project.
 Let's start walking through some of the important parts of the code.